Updated:

 Cash CowsThese businesses have a large market share and generate lucrative profits that can be used to support other strategies.
 Google AdWords and AdSense contributed towards the company’s 97% revenue in 2009 that saw it launch other products.

-StarsHave a high share of a fast growing market.
-The launch of the Google China and other products like Google docs, Google talk, Picasa web album, Google calendar, Google check out, and Android saw the company enlarge its market share in China greatly in 2009.
+StarsHave a high share of a fast-growing market.
+The launch of the Google China and other products like Google Docs, Google Talk, Picasa web album, Google Calendar, Google Checkout, and Android saw the company enlarge its market share in China greatly in 2009.

-Question MarksBusiness units with a small market share found in a high growth industry.
+Question MarksBusiness units with a small market share found in a high-growth industry.
 Are generally new commodities with a good commercial perspective.
-For example, the China Google search product, Google Earth, Google Hot list, and Q&A fall here.
+For example, the China Google search product, Google Earth, Google Hot List, and Q&A fall here.

 Product Portfolio Analysis

-In 2006, Google devised the currently famous products: Picasa web album, Google Docs, Google Talk, Google calendar and Google checkout.
+In 2006, Google devised the currently famous products: Picasa web album, Google Docs, Google Talk, Google Calendar and Google Checkout.
 A mobile operation system, Android was launched in 2008.
-It was found to compete closely to Apple’s iphone platform.
-Both Google translate and Google chrome was released during the same time.
+It was found to compete closely to Apple’s iPhone platform.
+Both Google Translate and Google Chrome was released during the same time.

 In 2009, 97% of Google’s total income came from its advertising products: Google AdWords and AdSense.
 This two also dominated a larger portion of the United States market.
 Additionally, in an attempt to compete Baidu, Google launched some services that could support its search function.
-These include Google Earth, Google Hot list, Q&A and a free music download.
+These include Google Earth, Google Hotlist, Q&A and a free music download.

 On the other hand, the Google’s Gmail product was attacked by hackers.
-As Arthur (2010), puts it, internet explorer (6) is susceptible to attacks and is the one that Google has been using.
+As Arthur (2010), puts it, Internet Explorer (6) is susceptible to attacks and is the one that Google has been using.
 The company announced a change in its infrastructure after the attacks.

-Current State of the Industry and strategic direction
+Current State of the Industry and Strategic Direction

 The information deserved a broad audience due to its implications on security, human rights, and freedom of speech.
 The attacks and the limit of free speech on the net led to a conclusion that requires a review of Google’s feasibility in China.

-This includes not subjecting the company’s search engine results to censorship and deliberations with the Chinese government on the possibility of operating unfiltered search engine within the law.
+This includes not subjecting the company’s search engine results to censorship and deliberations with the Chinese government on the possibility of operating unfiltered search engines within the law.
 Although the company’s search engine was closed for a few days in China, it was active again, but still bringing censorship results.
 As Physorg (2010) reports, Google had to exit China by April 10 2010.

 Conclusion